Imchengliang/Movie-Recommandation-System/README.md

 ```bash
     > pip3 install -r requirements.txt
 ```
-Some packages might need update, update the package according to the warming when run the program.
+Some packages might need update, update the package according to the warming when running the program.